1 Language Models: What and Why

 1.4.2 It’s all about representation

-As explained above, text data must be represented or encoded as numbers before we can apply ML to it.
+As explained above, text data must be encoded as numbers before we can apply ML to it.
 Therefore all NLP tasks must begin by building representations for the text we want to operate on.
 The way we represent data in ML is usually via numeric vectors.

 The traditional form of representing text is the so-called bag-of-words (BOW) schema.
 As the name implies, this means representing text as an unordered set (i.e. a bag) of words.
 The simplest way to represent one word is to use a one-hot encoded (OHE) vector.
 An OHE vector only has one of its elements “turned on” with a 1.
 All other elements are 0.
 See Figure 1.11 (top part) for an example.